-Risk Assurance Provider Sources of Assurance Links to Internal Audit Work Plan Reporting to Members Annual reports to COB.
+Risk Assurance Provider Sources of Assurance Links to Internal Audit Work Plan Reporting to Members Inadequate Director of Public Annual reports to COB.
 Regular reporting to senior management.
 Quarterly reporting via PMF.
 External Inspection Agencies' reports.
-Inadequate arrangements for the delivery of the Public Health function and responsibilities.
-Director of Public Health Public Health Work Plan.
-Health and Wellbeing Strategy.
-Director of Public Health's Annual Report.
-Public Health function subject to periodic Internal Audit review as part of the cyclical audit process.
-Regular reports to Health and Wellbeing Board and Health and Partnerships Scrutiny Committee.
+Public Health Work Plan.
+Public Health function subject Regular reports to Health arrangements for the delivery of the Public Health function and responsibilities.
+Health Health and Wellbeing Strategy.
+Director of Public Health's Annual Report. to periodic Internal Audit review as part of the cyclical audit process. and Wellbeing Board and Health and Partnerships Scrutiny Committee.
 Ineffective system of internal audit Senior Group of Officers Annual Review of the system of internal audit and supporting documentation.
 Internal Audit direct effort annually to support the review process.
 Annual Review of the system of internal audit considered by the Audit Committee.